-The College Fund meets the Standards for Charity Accountability of the Better Business Bureau‘s Wise Giving Alliance.
+The College Fund meets the Charity Accountability Standards of the Better Business Bureau‘s Wise Giving Alliance.

 The College Fund consistently receives high ratings from Charity Navigator.

-The College Fund received an B+ rating from Charity Watch.
+The College Fund received a B+ rating from Charity Watch.

 How Your Donations Are Used

-In 1969, the first tribal college, born of the Civil Rights Movement, was founded by the Navajo nation to provide an affordable, accessible higher education to its young people.
+In 1969, the first tribal college(born of the Civil Rights Movement) was founded by the Navajo Nation to provide affordable, accessible higher education to its young people.
 Today, 50 years later, the American Indian College Fund supports 35 tribal colleges and universities (TCUs).

-TCUs have three basic criteria: they are tribally chartered, their boards are comprised of a majority Native Americans, and the student bodies are comprised of a majority (51%) of Native Americans.
+TCUs have three basic criteria: they are tribally chartered, the majority of their board is Native American, and the majority (51%) of their student body is Native American.

 At TCUs, Native cultures and traditions are woven into the curricula and institutions, providing a space for Native students to learn and be understood.
-TCUs also serve non-Native students in the communities, providing a path to education and opportunity.
-TCUs also provide valuable services such as adult education; child care, health and computer centers; libraries; Indigenous research and language preservation classes; and a hub for community activities.
+TCUs also serve non-native students in the communities, providing a path to education and opportunity for all.
+In addition, TCUs provide valuable services such as adult education, child care, health and computer centers, libraries, Indigenous research and language preservation classes, and a hub for community activities.

-The first six tribal colleges founded the American Indian Higher Education Consortium (AIHEC) to maintain common standards of quality in American Indian education; support the development of new TCUs; promote and assist in developing legislation to support American Indian higher education; and encourage greater participation by Native peoples to develop higher education policy.
+The first six tribal colleges founded the American Indian Higher Education Consortium (AIHEC) to maintain common standards of quality in American Indian education, support the development of new TCUs, promote and assist in the development of legislation to support American Indian higher education and encourage greater participation by Native peoples to develop higher education policy.

-AIHEC established the American Indian College Fund in 1989 to support student scholarships and the TCUs.
+AIHEC established the American Indian College Fund in 1989 to support Native students and TCUs.
 Today the College Fund raises millions of dollars for scholarships, campus infrastructure, and programming such as research, language preservation, early childhood education, mentoring, internships, and student success.

 Meet Our Team